 Bisq is a so called “decentralized exchange”.
 Decentralized exchanges are becoming increasingly more popular.
 They are definitely gaining market shares against their centralized counterparts.
-One decentralized exchange that has grown very big lately and that you should also check out is Mercatox.

 How should you know if Bisq is then the best cryptocurrency exchange site for you?
 Well, continue reading.

 Decentralized exchanges do not require a third party to store your funds.
 Instead, you are always directly in control of your coins and you transact directly with a buyer/seller.
 Decentralized exchanges normally does not require you to give out personal information either.
 This makes it possible to create an account and right away be able to start trading.
 The servers of decentralized exchanges are normally spread out leading to a lower risk of server downtime.
 However, decentralized exchanges as opposed to regular top crypto exchanges normally have an order book with lower liquidity than the regular top crypto exchanges.

 Bisq lists 6 factors on their landing page as the main benefits on trading at the platform.
 The factors mainly center around anonymity, security and ease of use.
 These are indeed very important factors for most cryptocurrency traders.
 We leave it up to you to decide whether they deliver on their promises.

 Bisq does not explicitly prohibit US-investors from trading on its exchange.
 In any event, all US-investors should still perform their own analysis of whether their home state imposes any legal problems for trading at any exchange that would otherwise be the best cryptocurrency exchange site for them.